A spinal fusion is surgery to weld together two or more vertebrae so they heal into one strong bone. Vertebrae are the bones that make up the spine.

 Average Hospital Stay

-- Lessons on how to properly move, sit, stand, and walk
+- Teach you how to move, sit, stand, and walk

 - Washing their hands